-A resume provides information that can be used by reviewers to evaluate the individual's skills, experience, and potential for leadership within the scientific community.
-Applicants are required to submit three-page resumes for the Principal Investigator and all Senior/Key Personnel that include the following:
+A resume provides information reviewers can use to evaluate an individual's skills, experience, and potential for leadership within the scientific community.
+Applicants must submit a resume (limited to three pages) for each Principal Investigator or Lead Project Manager and Senior/Key Personnel that includes the following:

-- 1. Contact Information; - 2.
-Education and training: Provide institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - 3.
-Research and Professional Experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
+- 1. Contact information; - 2.
+Education and training: Provide name of institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - 3.
+Research and professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
 List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; - 4.
 Awards and honors; - 5.
 A list of up to 10 publications most closely related to the proposed project.
 For each publication, identify the names of all authors (in the same sequence in which they appear in the publication), the article title, book or journal title, volume number, page numbers, year of publication, and website address if available electronically.
 Patents, copyrights, and software systems developed may be provided in addition to or substituted for publications.
-An abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author) may be used for publications with more than 10 authors; and - 6.
-Synergistic Activities: List up to five professional and scholarly activities related to the proposed effort.
+An abbreviated style such as the Physical Review Letters (PRL) convention for citations (list only the first author) may be used for publications with more than 10 authors; - 6.
+Synergistic activities: List up to five professional and scholarly activities related to the proposed effort; and - 7.
+There should be no lapses in time over the past 10 years or since age 18, whichever period is shorter.